 Telehealth describes the use of assistive technology to monitor, control or manage your health remotely.
 It is usually available to patients who’ve been diagnosed with a long term health condition and other people who may also benefit from the service, including those who have:

 - High blood pressure

-- Breathing problems (chronic obstructive pulmonary disease or COPD) and
+- Breathing problems (chronic obstructive pulmonary disease or COPD)

-- Heart problems.
+- Heart failure

 People enter data such as blood pressure and blood glucose levels into a device.

 This data is then transmitted to a clinical or non-clinical monitoring service where the patient’s health is monitored and any alerts are addressed by the appropriate service.
 Telehealth requires people to play a role in understanding and managing their condition and care.